nejohnson2/xLibris-search-results-scraper/README.md

 Extracts search results from a library discovery system via its REST API.
 Outputs structured JSON with metadata for each record (title, authors, DOI, PMID, abstract, journal, subjects, etc.).

+> Be respectful!
+>
+> This project is for testing and research purposes.
+Be respectful of robot.txt and any other restrictions.

 ## Setup

 ```bash